-Analysis of what happened
+Analysis of Analysis of what happened

-What were the root causes of the accident/incident?
+What were the What were the root causes of the accident/incident?
 Consider the following factors:

 People:

 Equipment:

 Environment:

 Procedures:

 Organisation:

-What can be e done to preve nt it happening a again?
+What can be done to prevent it happening again?

-and a d to be done nov 2 Who should do it?

-What needs to be done nov v?
+What needs to be done now?
 Who should do it?
 By when?

-1 ./.

-Incident/Ac cident investig ated by: Date: Signature:
+Incident/Accident investigated by: Date: Signature: Mith Rad

-1

-Dept. / Line nager Departmen nt Date: Signature:
+Head of Dept. / Line Manager Department Date: Signature:

-Mina